-building-lightmap: Emissive texture for all buildings, which is faded in at night to provide illusion of lit windows.
+building-range-m: Range at which all buildings are visible.
+Beyond this point fewer and fewer buildings are rendered, with no buildings rendered at building-lightmap: Emissive texture for all buildings, which is faded in at night to provide illusion of lit windows.
 Same texture coordinates and format at building-texture above.